Muhammad Tahir-ul-Qadri: Long March 2012

-In December 2012, after living for seven years in Toronto, Canada, Qadri returned to Pakistan and initiated a political campaign.
-Qadri called for a "million-men" march in Islamabad to protest against the government's corruption.
-He demand the creation of an independent body to conduct electoral reforms that would pave way for free and fair elections, and said that if the constitutional requirements were not fulfilled then he would reject the upcoming elections.
-On 14 January 2013, a crowd marched down the city's main avenue.
-Thousands of people pledged to sit-in until their demands were met.
-When he started the long march from Lahore about 50,000 people were with him.
-He told the rally in front of parliament: "There is no Parliament; there is a group of looters, thieves and dacoits [bandits] ...
+In December 2012, after residing in Toronto, Canada for seven years, Qadri returned to Pakistan and launched a political campaign.
+He called for a "million-men" march in Islamabad to protest against the government's corruption.
+He demanded the establishment of an independent body to conduct electoral reforms, with the aim of ensuring free and fair elections.
+Additionally, he stated that if the constitutional requirements were not met, he would reject the upcoming elections.

+On 14 January 2013, a crowd marched down the city's main avenue, with thousands of people pledging to engage in a sit-in until their demands were met.

+When he commenced the long march from Lahore, approximately 50,000 people accompanied him.
+He addressed the rally in front of parliament, stating, "There is no Parliament; there is a group of looters, thieves, and dacoits..
 Our lawmakers are the lawbreakers."
 After four days of sit-in, the Government and Qadri signed an agreement called the Islamabad Long March Declaration, which promised electoral reforms and increased political transparency.

-Critics have charged that the protests were a ploy by the Pakistan Armed Forces to delay elections and weaken the influence of the civilian government, citing Qadri's close ties to the military, dual nationality and suspect foreign and Pakistani sources of funding.
-Lawyers for the Supreme Court of Pakistan claimed that Qadri's demands are unfeasible because they conflict with the Constitution of Pakistan.
+Critics have alleged that the protests were a ploy by the Pakistan Armed Forces to delay elections and undermine the influence of the civilian government.
+They have pointed to Qadri's close ties to the military, dual nationality, and questionable foreign and Pakistani sources of funding as evidence to support their claims.
+Lawyers for the Supreme Court of Pakistan asserted that Qadri's demands are unfeasible because they conflict with the Constitution of Pakistan.
 The Tribune reported on 17 February 2013, that Qadri seemed to have capitulated on most of his demands in the Islamabad Long March Declaration.